mribary/pyDigest/Ddf_documentation.md

 `Jurist_id` and `Mid_date` columns are inserted into the BKO, BKO_IDs and Ddf_IDs dataframes by merging.
 The Work_IDs and Book_IDs dataframes are updated by removing duplicate values in the Book_id and Work_id columns in the new Ddf_Ids dataframe.
 All text units in Ddf, all elements in BKO, and all elements in the ID dataframes are now associated with a date associated with the stipulated most active period of the corresponding jurist.

-### Tokens and lemmas

-1. Ddf_lemmas_sections_1.py > Ddf_Section_lemmas_v001.csv

-The script imports the necessary packages, models and modules from the Classical Language Toolkit (cltk), a Python-based NLP framework for classical languages inspired by the Natural Language Toolkit (nltk).[<sup id="inline10">10</sup>](#fn10) The script initializes cltk's [`BackoffLatinLemmatizer`](http://docs.cltk.org/en/latest/latin.html#lemmatization-backoff-method) which combines multiple lemmatizer tools in a backoff chain, that is, if one tool fails to return a lemma, the token is passed on to the next tool in the chain until a lemma is returned or the chain runs out of options.
-The backoff method has been developed by Patrick Burns (University of Texas at Austin) and described in a presentation[<sup id="inline11">11</sup>](#fn11) and a review article with code snippets available as a pre-publication draft on GitHub.[<sup id="inline12">12</sup>](#fn12)

-It creates a bag-of-words (`bow`) column which includes includes lower case linguistic tokens of the section titles stored in the `Section_title` column.
-Based on `bow`, the script creates a `lemmas` column which include lists of tuples where the first element of the tuple is the token and the second is its corresponding lemma.
-The dataframe's index is set to `Section_id` and the upper-case `Section_title` column is dropped.
-The dataframe is exported as `Ddf_Section_lemmas_v001.csv`.

-2. Ddf_lemmas_1.py > Ddf_lemmas_v001.csv

-The script uses the same methods as `Ddf_lemmas_sections_1.py`.
-An additional pre-processing step removes punctuation (full stop, colon, comma, question mark) from the text.
-The full stop and the colon sticks to the word in the tokenization step and prevents the lemmatizer to recognise the appropriate lemma.
-The comma is returned as a word token and the lemmatizer attempts to process it.
-Series of question marks replace Greek words in the Digest text.
-With no semantic value, these words are ignored.

-The script creates a bag-of-words (`bow`) column of the filtered text unit.
-The `lemmas` column includes a series of token-lemma tuples based on the list of tokens in `bow`.
-The dataframe is exported as `Ddf__lemmas_v001.csv`.

 ### Footnotes

 [<sup id="fn1">1</sup>](#inline1) Georg Klingenberg, "Die ROMTEXT-Datenbank," _Informatica e diritto_ 4 (1995): 223-232.